Properties of high-redshift Type II supernovae discovered by the JADES transient survey: Type II SN properties

 \subsection{SN~2023adtu at $z=1.01$}

 SN~2023adtu is another spectroscopically confirmed Type~II SN at $z=1.01$ (Egami et al. in preparation).
 The spectrum was obtained by the DDT program \#6541 \citep{egami2023ddt}.
-The redshift is acquired by the SN spectrum by matching SN spectral templates.
 The light curves are presented in Figure~\ref{fig:adtu}.
-The observed light curves are redder than the synthetic light curves and introducing the host galaxy reddening of $E(B-V)=0.25-0.3~\mathrm{mag}$ provides better matches to the observed color.
+The observed light curves are redder than the synthetic light curves having the recombination temperature of around 6000~K and introducing the host galaxy reddening of $E(B-V)=0.25-0.3~\mathrm{mag}$ provides better matches to the observed color.
 No apparent host galaxy exists at the location of SN~2023dtu.
-The nearest galaxy exists about 0.5" away from the SN location, and its galaxy SED fitting provides $A_V=0.36^{+0.17}_{-0.18}$.
-Although we do not find signatures of a strong extinction in its host, it is possible that the local extinction around the SN location is high.
+The nearest galaxy exists about 0.5" away towards north east from the SN location corresponding to the physical distance of 4~kpc, and its galaxy SED fitting provides $A_V=0.36^{+0.17}_{-0.18}$.
+They are consistent with having moderate extinctions.
 The observed light-curve duration is better explained by the models with $\Mzams=12$ and $16~\Msun$.
 The estimated explosion energies are $1.9-2.3~\mathrm{B}$.
-The lack of the early light-curve information does not allow us to constrain the existence of a confined dense CSM.
+The observed light curve are consistent with those at the plateau phase of Type~II SNe and we are not allowed to constrain the existence of a confined dense CSM.